 Note 1.
-For cooling (or heating), the output will be off when the temperature is below (or over) the set point; will be on again when the temperature rises up (or drops down) to CSP + CdF (or HSP - HdF).
+For cooling (or heating), the output will be turned off when the temperature is below (or over) the set point; it will turn back on when the temperature rises up (or drops down) to CSP + CdF (or HSP - HdF).